Azure/ResourceModules/docs/wiki/The library - Module design.md

 ## Structure

 Modules in the repository are structured based on their main resource provider (for example, `Microsoft.Web`) and resource type (for example, `serverfarms`) where each section of the path corresponds to its place in the hierarchy.
-However, for cases that do not fit into this schema we provide the following guidance:
+However, for cases that do not fit into this schema, we provide the following guidance:

 ### **Child resources**

 Resources like `Microsoft.Sql/servers` may have dedicated templates for child resources such as `Microsoft.Sql/servers/databases`.
-In these cases we recommend to create a subfolder named after the child resource, so that the path to the child resource folder is consistent with its resource type.
-In the given example we would have a subfolder `databases` in the parent folder `servers`.
+In these cases, we recommend to create a subfolder named after the child resource, so that the path to the child resource folder is consistent with its resource type.
+In the given example, we would have a subfolder `databases` in the parent folder `servers`.

 ```
 Microsoft.Sql